-I’m talking about a probiotic, as exciting new research confirms gut bugs could turn out to be the all-natural solution to driving away the blues.
+I’m talking about probiotics.
+As exciting new research confirms gut bugs could turn out to be the all-natural solution to driving away the blues.

 The key is a kind of bacteria called Bifidobacterium longum NCC3001, already found naturally in your gut.
-And also available in probiotic supplements.
+But you can also get them in probiotic supplements.

-In a new study, published in the journal Gastroenterology, researchers revealed that the belly bug tackled depression in well over half of the volunteers who took the supplement.1
+In a new study, published in the journal Gastroenterology, the belly bug tackled depression in well over half of the volunteers who took the supplement.1

 Probiotic improved depression in 64% of users

-At week six researchers were stunned to find that the folks taking the probiotic were twice as likely to have experienced an improvement in their depression.
-Fourteen of the twenty two volunteers taking the probiotic, or 64 percent, had significantly decreased depression scores.
+At week six researchers were stunned by what they found.
+The folks taking the probiotic were TWICE as likely to have experienced an improvement in their depression.
+Fourteen of the twenty-two volunteers taking the probiotic, or 64 percent, had their depression scores plummet.

 And here’s where it gets really interesting!

-It wasn’t just that the folks felt better either, which they did, but the researchers were also able to see the actual changes taking place in their brains.
+Plus, it wasn’t just that the folks felt better either.
+They DID.
+But the researchers were also able to see the actual changes taking place in their brains.